Tha-cVation/cvation-intro-repo/README.md

 # cVation-intro-repo

-a test repo to go through all i have learned through the last couple of weeks.
+A test repo to go through all i have learned through the last couple of weeks.

 The repo should end up containing:

 - Docker image
 - Terraform creating necessary resources in Azure
 - Github actions